Default records

 - Are indexed in the

-variantsarray (for the product-level record model) - Use the default Salesforce B2C Commerce attribute name (with dot notation)
+variantsarray (for the base product-level and attribute-sliced record models) - Use the default Salesforce B2C Commerce attribute name (with dot notation)

 Nested attributes